-Sealed and electronic bids (as explained below) will be received by the Commonwealth of Pennsylvania (the "Commonwealth"), in the case of sealed bids, at and in the case of electronic bids via PARITY® ("Parity") in the manner described below, up to 11:00 A.M., Eastern Time, on or such other subsequent date ("Amended Bid Date") to be announced in an Amended Official Notice of Sale (as hereinafter defined) to be distributed not later than 4:00 P.M. on the last business day prior to the Amended Bid Date, for the purchase of all, but not less than all, of \$500,000,000 aggregate principal amount of Commonwealth of Pennsylvania General Obligation Bonds, First Series of 2003 (the "Bonds").
+Sealed and electronic bids (as explained below) will be received by the Commonwealth of Pennsylvania (the "Commonwealth"), in the case of sealed bids, at and in the case of electronic bids via PARITY? ("Parity") in the manner described below, up to 10:30 A.M., Eastern Daylight Time, on or such other subsequent date ("Amended Bid Date") to be announced in an Amended Notice of Sale (as hereinafter defined) to be distributed not later than 4:00 P.M. on the last business day prior to the Amended Bid Date, for the purchase of all, but not less than all, of the aggregate principal amount of Commonwealth of Pennsylvania General Obligation Bonds, Second Series of 2003 (the "Bonds") as the Commonwealth shall specify to the successful bidder not later than six (6) hours after the bids have been received and opened, such principal amount of the Bonds to be not less than 100 percent nor more than 119 percent of the aggregate principal amount of the Bonds proposed.
+The details of any such adjustment of principal amount of the Bonds is described below under the paragraph heading "Adjustment of Principal Amounts."